pathable/pathable-scripts/README.md

 The default naming convention suggested by the utility is of the format production-{YYMMDD}-{HHmm}.
 'YYMMDD' is year, month and date.
 'HHmm' is hours and minutes.
 The latter has just been added in case we have to make multiple deployments in a single day.

+It also gives you an opportunity to merge any branch into the master branch, before creating the tag.
+In case the code that needs to be deployed has already been merged into master, you can skip this.
+If you do provide a branch name, the utility will get the lastest code from that branch, merge it into master branch, commit and push the changes back to the server, before creating the tag.

 ## Deployment to Production